fredyrincon/fredyrincon.github.io/_posts/2016-09-05-androidpatterns.md

 - API
 ---

-By using good development practices and development patterns help you to build better apps, increase quality of the product and increase your productivity.
+Using good development practices and development patterns help you to build better apps, increase quality of the product and increase your productivity.

-Android has 3 groups or patterns:
+Android has 3 groups of patterns:

 1. Creational patterns: how you create objects.
 2. Structural patterns: how you compose objects.